What drugs are used to treat NMOSD?

 The first drug therapy for NMOSD was approved in 2019.
 There are now several drugs for the long-term treatment of NMOSD.
 These drugs are approved as treatments for people with APQ4-positive NMOSD—a form of the disease where the body makes autoantibodies that attack a protein called APQ4, which is found on nerve cells in the central nervous system.

-Though the different drugs work in different ways, they are all monoclonal antibody drugs.
+Though the different drugs work in different ways, most are monoclonal antibody drugs.
 Monoclonal antibodies are lab-made proteins that act on the immune system, disrupting inflammatory processes and preventing the immune system from attacking healthy cells.

 There are also several drugs that are prescribed “off-label,” meaning they are used to treat NMOSD, even though NMOSD is not the main indication.
 Off-label prescribing is common with rare conditions where there have been few or no available treatment options in the past.